 Part travelogue, part guide book, part music memoir but mainly observational nonsense – Banjo On My Knee shows you how to survive a three-week journey through the music of America’s South and avoid some of the pitfalls of US travel.

-Buy direct from Oliver at a discount by clicking here:
+Buy direct from Oliver by clicking here:

 Available to buy on Amazon by clicking here.